 The project primarily addresses core research question 2, focusing on the response of policymaking elites to organised citizens.
-It will also have implications for core research question 3, helping to explain where governments have the incentive to develop state capacity for inclusive policymaking.
+It has implications for core research question 3, helping to explain where governments have the incentive to develop state capacity for inclusive policymaking.

 |Lead Researcher||Stephen Kosack||Washington State University, USA|